maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% /hint %}}

-#### Taxonomy of Spaces
+### Taxonomy of Spaces

-Hidden in $(2)$ is the requirement that all such sums over basis elements converge.
-But the definition of a vector space does not include any operation that computes the "closeness" of two vectors, so additional concepts are needed to make sense of convergence.
+Hidden in $(2)$ is the need for all infinite series over basis elements to converge for each vector in $V$.
+But standalone vector spaces do not include any operation that computes the "closeness" of two vectors, so additional concepts are needed to make sense of convergence.
 Abstractly, one needs to equip the vector space of interest with a [topology](https://en.wikipedia.org/wiki/Topological_space#topology).
 The way of doing so that we will consider is by assuming a [norm](https://en.wikipedia.org/wiki/Norm_(mathematics)) over the space, such that we can concretely declare the definition of an infinite series

 $$
 \begin{equation}